pinot-contrib/pinot-docs/users/user-guide-query/querying-pinot.md

 ### Pagination on Selection

-> #### Note::Note results might not be consistent if column ordered by has same value in multiple rows.
+> Results might not be consistent if the order by column has the same value in multiple rows.

 ```sql
 SELECT foo, bar